Available for: Enterprise plan

 - Deactivate users

-- Deactivating a user or disabling a user's access to the application through IdP will deactivate the user in your Miro Enterprise account.
+Deactivating a user or disabling a user's access to the application through IdP will deactivate the user in your Miro Enterprise account.
+The preconfigured Miro applications in Azure and Okta do not support user deletion from the Enterprise account but you can manually add the functionality using API to have the user completely deleted from the subscription instead of setting them to the Deactivated status.

 - Reactivate users